Gold Coast Film Festival: Description

 The festival delivers a program of diverse Australian and international feature films, special events, seminars and workshops, special guests and art.
 Its purpose is to promote the dynamic and creative culture community and to encourage the next generation of homegrown filmmakers.
 It celebrates and promotes all aspects of film and filmmaking, and offers a culturally diverse program of films, including local independent films and national and international special guests within the film industry.

 The event also hosts a series of free filmmaking workshops and seminars, as well as the GCFF Future Filmmakers seminar held at Bond University for year 11 and 12 high school students who are interested in the film industry to learn from industry leaders.

+The 2023 event runs from 19 to 30 April 2023.

 SIPFEST

 The Shorts in Paradise Festival, known as SIPFEST, is a free event showcasing short films from across Australia.
 Seven awards are on offer for these films.

 Governance and funding

 As of 2022, Josh Martin is CEO, with Sue-Anne Chapman chair of the board.
 Margot Robbie is patron of the festival, while the three ambassadors are Lincoln Lewis, Sue Maslin and Jenny Cooney.

 The festival is supported by Screen Queensland, Queensland Government, the tourism and events Queensland program, HOTA, and the City of Gold Coast.
 Other partners include Bond University, Warner Bros.
 Movie World, Village Roadshow Studios, and a number of other corporate sponsors.